Agathotoma castellata

 Agathotoma castellata is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 6 1/2 mm, its diameter 2 1/2 mm.

-(Original description) The white, oblong, turreted shell contains 6 to 7 whorls, of which two in the protoconch.
-This is a very elegantly formed shell.
-The whorls are narrower at the base than above, thus producing the turreted aspect.
-The plicate ribs are very prominent and the penultimate on the body whorl is considerably remote from that which forms the outer lip.
-As they are rather produced at the upper end the whorls have a somewhat castellated appearance, and in all the four examples which I have examined they are continuous up the spire.
-The aperture is narrow.
-The siphonal canal is short and truncate.
+(Original description) The white, oblong, turreted shell has 6 to 7 whorls, including two in the protoconch.
+This shell is elegantly formed, with whorls that are narrower at the base than above, giving it a turreted appearance.
+The prominent plicate ribs are particularly notable, with the penultimate rib on the body whorl significantly distant from the rib that forms the outer lip.
+The ribs are slightly extended at the upper end, giving the whorls a castellated appearance, and they are continuous up the spire in all four examples examined.
+The aperture is narrow, and the siphonal canal is short and truncate.

 Distribution

-This species occurs in the Caribbean Sea off Guadeloupe, Aruba; Curaçao; also off the Bahamas at depths between 3 and 21 m.
+This species occurs in the Caribbean Sea off Guadeloupe, Aruba; Curaçao and Venezuela; also off the Bahamas at depths between 3 and 21 m.; also off Brazil.